 Proportionate share information as of the department’s June 30 year end becomes available on the DRS website by Nov.
 1 of each year.
-Proportionate share information for 2016 is located in the current Participating Employer Financial Information (PEFI) publication.
-Historical proportionate share information for fiscal years 2013 through 2015 is available in the Previous Financial Statements box section.
+Proportionate share information is located in the current Participating Employer Financial Information (PEFI) publication.
+Historical proportionate share information for fiscal years 2013 through DRS' prior fiscal year is available in the Previous Financial Statements box section.

 DRS calculates the proportionate shares using each year’s employer contributions based on the department's June 30 fiscal year end.

 Each year, DRS produces a Comprehensive Annual Financial Report (CAFR) and a Participating Employer Financial Information (PEFI) publication for the most recent fiscal year ending June 30.
 These reports are posted on the DRS website no later than Nov.
 1. The DRS CAFR includes note disclosures and Required Supplementary Information (RSI) at the plan level.
 The PEFI includes employer and nonemployer allocation schedules, the schedules of collective pension amounts, amortization schedules, and additional notes.
 Processed transmittal summaries are available for employers through DRS eServices to assist employers in confirming the contributions used in determining their employer allocation of the NPL for each plan DRS administers.
 Employers and their auditors are encouraged to use this information to help meet the financial reporting requirements of GASB 68.